This Principal Committee reports directly to Council and is responsible for advising and supporting:

 Sara has a first class hons degree and PhD in Pharmacology from Kings College London.
 She joined Imperial College London in 1995 where she is now Professor of Leukocyte and Stem Cell Biology.
 In addition to her research she is NHLI lead for both EDI and public engagement.

-Philip is an Associate Professor at the University of Warwick, where he is the Director of Undergraduate Studies for the School of Life Sciences.
+Philip is a Professor at the University of Warwick, where he is the Director of Educational Analytics for the School of Life Sciences.
 Pedagogically, Philip's main interests are assessment strategies and constructive alignment in tertiary education.

 Representatives from our Strategic Partner Member Organisations.